w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

 > **Note:** If you do not already have KSM, this is as far as you will be able to go until the end
 > of the soft launch period.
 You can still run a node, but you will need to have a minimal amount of
 > KSM to continue, as balance transfers are disabled during the soft launch.
-Please keep in mind
-> that even for those with KSM, they will only be indicating their _intent_ to validate; they will
-> also not be able to run a validator until the NPoS phase starts.

 ## Bond KSM